Emirate of Transjordan: 1946 independence

 The U.S. adopted the policy that formal termination of the mandate with respect to Transjordan would follow the earlier precedent established by the French Mandate for Syria and the Lebanon.
-That meant termination would generally be recognized upon the admission of Transjordan into the United Nations as a fully independent country.
+That meant termination would generally be recognised upon the admission of Transjordan into the United Nations as a fully independent country.
 Members of the U.S. Congress introduced resolutions demanding that the U.S. Representative to the United Nations be instructed to seek postponement of any international determination of the status of Transjordan until the future status of Palestine as a whole was determined.
 The U.S. State Department also received a legal argument from Rabbis Wise and Silver objecting to the independence of Transjordan.
 At the 1947 Pentagon Conference, the U.S. advised Great Britain it was withholding recognition of Transjordan pending a decision on the Palestine question by the United Nations.

 Transjordan applied for membership of the United Nations on 26 June 1946.
 The Polish representative said that he did not object to the independence of Transjordan, but requested that the application be postponed for a year on the grounds that legal procedures required by the Covenant of the League of Nations had not been carried out.
 The British representative responded that the League of Nations had already approved the termination of the mandate in Transjordan.
 When the issue was voted on, Transjordan's application achieved the required total number of votes, but was vetoed by the Soviet Union which did not approve membership of any countries with which it did not have diplomatic relations.
 This problem and similar problems caused by vetoes of the memberships of Ireland, Portugal, Austria, Finland and Italy took several years and many votes to solve.
 Jordan was finally admitted to membership on 14 December 1955.